Capital punishment by country: Europe

 Abolition of death penalty is a pre-condition for entry into the European Union, which considers capital punishment a "cruel and inhuman" practice and "not been shown in any way to act as a deterrent to crime".

-Since 1999, Belarus has been the only recognised country in Europe to carry out executions.
+Since 1999, Belarus has been the only recognized country in Europe to carry out executions.
 2009, 2015, 2020 are the first three years in recorded history when Europe was completely free of executions.

 The countries in Europe that most recently abolished the death penalty are Bosnia and Herzegovina (2019), Latvia (2012), and Albania (2007).

 Executions in Europe in 2019: Belarus (2+).

 Oceania

-There are 14 member states of the United Nations in Oceania, of these:
+There are 14 member states of the United Nations in Oceania.
+Of these: